 Ania Marson plays Voleth Meir

-Voleth Meir (elven for Deathless Mother) is perhaps one of the most mysterious character to appear in season two.
+Voleth Meir (elven for Deathless Mother) is perhaps one of the most mysterious characters to appear in season two.
 She was described in a casting breakdown as “A very old white haired woman.
 A demon, who roams the land bargaining and preying on people’s deepest and darkest desires”.
 This lead many fans to draw parallels to The Witcher 3: Hearts of Stone villain Gaunter O’Dimm.
 From what we learned in the meantime, it appears she will play a role in Ciri’s season two arc.

 Emily Byrt plays Aylne